Museum activities: why they’re good for children

 How to enjoy museum activities with children

-Here are some suggestions to help you and your child get the most out of visiting the museum:
+Here are suggestions to help you and your child get the most out of visiting the museum:

 - Tell your child a bit about the museum before you go.
 Explain what your child is likely to see, as well as any rules – for example, ‘Some of the paintings we’re going to see are very precious, so we can’t touch them’.